Background pattern

 • nausea or vomiting, diarrhea or abdominal pain

-• excessive fatigue or general discomfort.
+• excessive fatigue or pain or general discomfort.

 Your doctor may advise you to stop taking Abacavir/Lamivudina Glenmark.